 Adjusting the Rusty Nail

 As with many simple classic cocktails, the proportions of the two ingredients will depend on your personal taste.
 The 2-to-1 ratio given in the recipe is a good starting point, though many rusty nail fans enjoy 3-to-1 (2 ounces scotch and 1/2 ounce Drambuie).

 Also, as you explore more scotches, you will find that adjustments should be made for each.

 - Some drinkers prefer a lemon twist garnish, though the rusty nail is often ungarnished.

 - You may also consider serving it over a slow-melting ice ball to reduce dilution and retain the drink's full flavor.

 How Strong is the Rusty Nail?

-If we run the numbers to estimate the Rusty Nail's alcohol content, it comes in at around 33% ABV (66 proof), which is slightly lower than bottling strength.
-This estimate uses the recipe as written above and if you choose to pour a stronger scotch in a 3:1 mix, it will go up from there.
+If you run the numbers to estimate the Rusty Nail's alcohol content, it comes in at around 33 percent ABV (66 proof), which is slightly lower than bottling strength.
+This estimate uses the recipe as written above and if you choose to pour a stronger scotch in a 3-to-1 mix, it will go up from there.